hasselmonians/RatCatcher/README.md

 The function `parse` performs a different operation based on who the experimenter (and alphanumeric code) is.
 If you are not built into the `RatCatcher` ecosystem yet, it is important to tell `parse` what to do with you.
 You can do this one of three ways:

 1. If you are a part of the Hasselmo, Howard, or Eichenbaum labs, send me an email.
 You know who I am.
-2. Generate a cell array of `filenames` and a list of `filecodes` by yourself and pass them to `batchify` as arguments.
+2. Generate a cell array of `filenames` and a list of `filecodes` by yourself and update the default (empty) properties in your `RatCatcher` object.
 3. Add a new experimenter name to the `parse_core` function (inside `parse`) switch/case statement that expresses what to do to find the correct data, given an experimenter name.

 ### Customizing your batching